rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 ## Container Terminology

-**DOCKER** - open source containerization software that you use at the command line to build and run container images
+**DOCKER** - open source containerization software that you use at the command line to build and run container images.
+You can use docker on your laptop but it is not available on Ceres due to security concerns.

 **DOCKERHUB** - an online repository hosting service where you can archive your container images and find/share container images.
 Dockerhub is like Github for your Docker images.